mahoney1/test/setup_newmodel.md

 # A word about using Chaincode - Dev mode vs 'non-Dev' (deploy) mode

+Normally chaincodes are started and maintained by peer.
+However in “dev mode”, chaincode is built and started by the user (developer).
+This mode is useful during chaincode development phase for rapid code/build/run/debug cycle turnaround.

 {site.data.conrefs.hlf_full}} - in its `basic-network` configuration, downloaded as part of Fabric samples - provides a simple docker-compose YAML file to start a simple network, and it starts the peer in "dev mode".
 Note that it also starts two additional containers (one is for the chaincode container and the other is a CLI container, so as to interact with the chaincode itself).
 In the configuration (`docker-compose-simple.yml`) the Chaincode container has volume mapping in place, the `chaincode` directory under `fabric-samples` is mapped to /opt/gopath/src/chaincode in the chaincode container.
-So our chaincode now can be deployed.

 To start out with, you can deposit the chaincode to the directory $GOPATH/src directory to test the chaincode.
 Once the chaincode is tested and the developer is satisfied it works, it can be later be deployed (via the CLI container) to a  'test' or 'production' Fabric,   by attaching as a volume to our chaincode container,  so that this chaincode (and version of chaincode) can be installed/deployed and initialised on a channel on the {site.data.conrefs.hlf_full} blockchain network.